Set your own Challenge as a Sponsoring Partner

 COPERNICUS MASTERS REGIONAL ASSOCIATES

 The Copernicus Masters is additionally supported by our network of Regional Associates.
-Each region has a dedicated orgnaisation that shares information about the competition to their local networks.
+Each partner is tasked with sharing information about the competition to their local networks.
 Participants from all over the world now have a chance to win.
-Meet the teams behind the regions below:
+Meet the regional associates below:

 Blue Dot Solutions (BDS) Ltd. is a Polish space SME composed of MSc and PhD graduates from various engineering and scientific backgrounds...